Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 To get started and learn more on how the flow-trigger plugin enables the use of Api-first in {{% variables/apibuilder_prod_name %}} see our [Quick start guide](/docs/guide_openapi/quick_start).

-If you have an existing service that uses the old legacy endpoints you can upgrade your service with our [Upgrade guide](/docs/guide_openapi/upgrading).
+If you have an existing service that uses the old legacy endpoints you can upgrade your service with our guide [Upgrade endpoints](/docs/updates/upgrade_endpoints).

 ## Flow-trigger details